kevinlam0/Course_Review_App/README.md

 * Worked on connecting controller to the FXML
 * Assisted in UI enhancement

-### [Author 2 - replace this with their name]
+### [Author 2 - Ja-Zhua Cheng]

-* Author 2 contributions
+* Implemented data query methods for each driver
-* as a bulleted list
+* Implemented logic for each controller
-* each line starts with an asterisk and a space
+* Integration of parts

 ### [Author 3 - replace this with their name]